Julieanna Richardson: Early life and education

-Julieanna Richardson was born on June 10, 1954, in Pittsburgh, Pennsylvania, to mother, Margaret Richardson (née Barfield), and father, Julius Richardson.
+Julieanna Richardson was born on June 10, 1954, in Pittsburgh, Pennsylvania, United States, to mother, Margaret Richardson (née Barfield), and father, Julius Richardson.
 She is the oldest of four sisters.
 She claims her hometown as Newark, Ohio.
 She spent her early life in the mill town of Duquesne, Pennsylvania, about 12 miles outside of Pittsburgh, where she lived with her mother and her mother's mother while her father was away serving in the Army.
 Richardson's father, Julius, had wanted to be a lawyer, but stayed in the military to support his growing family.

 Richardson attended Interlochen Arts Academy in Michigan for high school, and in 1976 received her B.A. degree in Theater Arts and American Studies from Brandeis University in Waltham, Massachusetts, where she graduated magna cum laude.
 During her junior year at Brandeis University, Richardson was a visiting student at the University of East Anglia in Norwich, England.
 It was also during her studies at Brandeis University that Richardson first experienced the power of oral history, while conducting independent research on the Harlem Renaissance and poet and author Langston Hughes that culminated in her senior honors thesis "It's all i got: Langston Hughes's reconciliation of black and American identities".

 In 1980, Richardson received her J.D. degree from Harvard Law School in Cambridge, Massachusetts.